buda-base/asset-manager/audittool/README.md

 `log4j2.properties`

 Values relating to logging and output appear here.
 You can configure the parent folder of log files, their formats and file names.

+## Warnings as errors
+The user can override any error they wish (while still remaining mindful that some errors must be fixed when submitting works to BDRC or its partners).
+You do this by adding numeric values to `shell.properties ErrorsAsWarning` property.
+Please refer to the installation's `shell.properties` for the appropriate values.